-For installation, you need modify tools\path.yaml file.
+For installation, you need to first modify tools\path.yaml file.
 You need to adapt path to singularity images and also conda environments.
+CulebrONT integrates many tools.
+In order to build a workflow, CulebrONT needs to know where tools are installed.
+You can give only tools you will use for your analysis.
+To avoid you to install them, we provide singularity images and conda environments.
 We will explain all here!